 However, you must remember that every project has its own team of subcontractors.
 That means the schedule is based on resources, the team’s competency, and experience.

 The schedule will no longer remain the same when you hire different subcontractors.
-So, note down the subcontractors with past projects to make a rough construction schedule for the client.
+So, note down the subcontractors and perimeter security fence suppliers with past projects to make a rough construction schedule for the client.

 Once you document the construction resources and create an estimate, finalize the budget.
 That includes all types of costs, including:

 - Salaries/Wages – Accounts payable to your employees

 - Taxes – Municipal tariffs and customs charges for importing equipment

 You can search your competitors to find neutral financial grounds.
 This way, you can easily make a win-win construction budget.

 Remember the risks associated with the construction project and then determine the budget.
 The construction risks affect the estimated budget and delay the project delivery, costing you a lot of money.

 Therefore, verify all possibilities regarding how risks can affect the project.
 You can also draft risk mitigation to better estimate the construction budget.
 That will help you make a contingency plan if any unusual circumstances occur during construction.